-Founded in 1884 by Charles H. Alden, the Alden Shoe Company is the oldest shoe company in New England and they’ve been making their signature shoe, the Indy, the same way for over 100 years.
-This is a brand that reminds you how important boots used to be.
-Alden was founded at a time when boots had to be ultra durable and resolable because people walked just about everywhere.
+Founded in 1884 by Charles H. Alden, Alden Shoe Company is the oldest shoe company in New England and it’s a brand that reminds you how important boots used to be.
+Alden was founded at a time when boots had to be ultra durable and resoleable because people walked just about everywhere.

-It wasn’t until I’d bought my 403 Indys and got them home that I learned they’re named (or were renamed in the 1980s) after Indiana Jones, who wore them in all of his movies.
+It wasn’t until I’d bought my 403 Indys and got them home that I learned they’re named, or were renamed in the 1980s, after Indiana Jones, who wore them in all of his movies.
+Harrison Ford pushed for them over Red Wing boots because he wore Aldens in his previous career as a carpenter (and struggling actor).
 I know that doesn’t necessarily make them worth the buy, but I’d be lying if it didn’t add a boyish thrill to the purchase.
 After all, if they’re good enough for Doctor Jones…

 Alden Indy First Impressions